DDonnyy/building_fixes/README.md

-# Check_buildings
+# ITMO IDU Database Utilities

+This repository contains code and utilities developed for working with the ITMO IDU database.
+The codebase includes a variety of scripts and functionalities designed to interact with and manipulate data within the ITMO IDU database.

+## Duplicated Services
+The Duplicated Services utility is a lightweight script designed to identify and remove duplicated services within buildings, typically arising from unsuccessful file uploads

+The [config.example.json](DuplicatedServices/config.example.json) file describes the configuration file:
+- `sqlConnection` - PostgreSQL DSN connection string
+- `dry-run` - If true, building points will not be deleted, and services will not be transferred
+- `service_ids` - List of services ids to search in duplicated data

+## Building points
-This is a mini-utility for locating and removing building points from the ITMO IDU database, as well as transferring city-services from them to neighboring buildings.
+This is a mini-utility for locating and removing building points from database, as well as transferring city-services from them to neighboring buildings.

-The [config.example.json](./config.example.json) file describes the configuration file:
+The [config.example.json](BuildingPoints/config.example.json) file describes the configuration file:
 - `city` - City name
 - `from file` - If true, the files buildings_{city}.geojson and services_{city}.geojson should be present in the /data directory, the next two parameters is not mandatory to fill in